Geoff-Goodwin-Dev/Bamazon-NodeJS-MySQL/README.md

 1.)
 Install NodeJS & some MySQL editor (such as MySQL Workbench) 2.)
 Clone Git repository
 3.)
 Run 'npm install' from local git directory
 4.)
-Run the file by command 'node index.js'
+Run the file by command based on the user type experience you'd like to experience:
+        a.)
+Customer Experience: bamazonCustomer.js
+        b.)
+Manager Experience: bamazonManager.js
-5.)
-Play the game and have a good time!
+        c.)
+Supervisor Experience: bamazonSupervisor.js 5.)
+Try out the application and enjoy!
 ```

 ## Running the unit-level tests